Salvation Army Timbrels are always popular in any programme of Salvationist music and song. And Timbrels, an

 player.
 Mrs Rothwell used her new tambourine “on the march” and created quite an impression.
 In fact a local

 “filled the devil with disgust, the newspapers with comments,

 the barracks with people and helped sinners into the fountain”!

 Timbrel playing has certainly developed since those early days and

-modern Timbrel drills by Leighton Buzzard Salvation Army Timbrels to marches, up-tempo choruses and, even
+modern Timbrel drills by Leighton Buzzard Salvation Army Timbrels to marches, choruses, gospel

-music from the classics feature regularly on programmes at The Salvation Army.
+music and selections from the classics feature regularly on programmes at The Salvation

 Anyone who has been in a Salvation Army meeting will testify that the

 Timbrel, in the expert hands of modern Salvationists, adds a typical Blood and Fire feel to the Good News of